-VANTAGE ONE BACHELOR OF SCIENCE
+VANTAGE ONE SCIENCE

-The Science stream at UBC Vantage College establishes a foundation of knowledge through a core set of science courses that range from chemistry to calculus to programming.
+The Science program at UBC Vantage College establishes a foundation of knowledge through a core set of science courses that range from chemistry to calculus to programming.
 You will have the option of selecting computational and physical science electives.

 Wondering how you can progress from Vantage One to Year 2 of your UBC degree?
 Learn more here.